StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-a-case-to-misp.md

 !!! warning "MISP actions required"
     The event created in MISP is not published by default.
 You must review it and update its status in MISP to publish it.

-!!! note "Automatic integration with MISP"
-    To automatically share observables marked as IOCs from your cases with MISP, you must [configure one or more MISP servers](../../../administration/misp-integration/connect-a-misp-server.md) in TheHive.

 ## Procedure